wendyverdonk93/docs/content/faq/general/glossary.md

 PSD2, also known as the [Payment Services Directive 2](https://docs.multisafepay.com/faq/payment-regulations/payment-service-directive-2/) is a set of laws and regulations established by the European Banking Authority (EBA) that aims to improve consumer rights while also promoting competition within the financial industry.

+### Payment Card Industry Data Security Standard (PCI DSS)

+The Payment Card Industry Data Security Standard, also known as PCI DSS is a _standard_ that is enforced through contracts between merchants, acquiring banks and payment service providers.
+The standard covers a set of requirements to ensure that cardholder data security is enhanced and that a secure environment is maintained.
+Read more on Wikipedia about [PCI DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)

 ### Strong Customer Authentication (SCA)

 SCA, also known as [Strong Customer Authentication](https://docs.multisafepay.com/faq/payment-regulations/strong-customer-authentication/) is a method used to verify customer purchases for transactions made through Two Factor Authentication (2FA).